-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed and/or immunological evaluation before re-commencement of therapy.
-On review of an authorisation period An assessment of the clinical benefit during the review period will be made and trough or serum immunoglobulins (IgG, IgA and IgM) and a history of infection must be assessed.
-AND A trial period of cessation of IVIg for the purposes of immunological evaluation will commence in September or October OR A trial period of cessation of IVIg for the purpose of immunological evaluation is medically contraindicated on safety grounds (such as neutropenia, immunosuppressant medications, active bronchiectasis and/or suppurative lung disease or severe hypogammaglobulinemia persists where no significant improvement has occurred in the underlying condition).
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed On review of an authorisation period An assessment of the clinical benefit during the review period will be made and trough or serum immunoglobulins (IgG, IgA and IgM) and a history of infection must be reviewed.
+A trial period of cessation of IVIg for the purposes of immunological evaluation will commence in September or October A trial period of cessation of IVIg for the purpose of immunological evaluation is medically contraindicated on safety grounds (such as neutropenia, immunosuppressant medications, active bronchiectasis and/or suppurative lung disease or severe hypogammaglobulinemia persists where no significant improvement has occurred in the underlying condition).
 In principle, IVIg should be continued or renewed only if there is a demonstrated clinical benefit.
 Antibiotic therapy may be indicated in addition to Immunoglobulin therapy.
-Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with position statement of the Thoracic Society of Australia and New Zealand and the Australian Lung Foundation (Chang AB et al. Med J Australia 2010; 193:356-65).
+Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with position statement of the Thoracic Society of Australia and New Zealand and the Australian Lung Foundation